Apple Cider Vinegar for Cats: A Holistic Approach to Feline Health

 Under 4 pounds 5 drops

-Alternately, you can add apple cider vinegar to your cats drinking water.
-Add 1/2 - 1 teaspoon to a cup of water.
-If your cat does not like this, try adding a pinch of baking soda to the water with the apple cider vinegar.
-The baking soda will reduce the acidity of the vinegar.
+Alternatively, add apple cider vinegar to your cat's drinking water.
+Mix 1/2 - 1 teaspoon into a cup of water.
+If your cat doesn't like the taste, try adding a pinch of baking soda to neutralize the acidity.

-Apple cider vinegar is used internally for cats with bladder problems, urinary tract infections, respiratory infections, allergies and asthma.
-Internal use may also repel fleas and other parasites.
+Apple cider vinegar effectively treats bladder problems, urinary tract infections, respiratory infections, allergies, and asthma in cats.
+Internal use may also help repel fleas and other parasites.

 Have you tried apple cider vinegar for your cat?
-We would love to hear about your remedy!
-Read on to see how others have used apple cider vinegar for their cats!
+We'd love to hear about your experience!
+Read on to see how others have successfully used apple cider vinegar for their cats!

 Asthma